 5. Velu laiks in Latvia

 Yet another festivity that looks nothing like Halloween celebrations we see in the movies, but no less meaningful though.
-In many pagan traditions, these several weeks in October were considered “veļu laiks” or the “time for the deceased”.
+In many pagan traditions, these several weeks in October were considered “velu laiks” or the “time for the deceased”.
 Traditionally people used to celebrate it by becoming more subtle in their daily routines and treating the bygones with a meal.
 The final meal was held on the 28th of October, and then the deceased were ceremonially sent back to the other side.
 That is until the next year!

 6. Pitri Paksha in India

 It is a 16 day period when Hindus pay homage to the deceased, especially through food offerings.
 There are particular rituals and traditions on how the food should be offered.
 For example, cooked and served preferably in silver pots and given with both hands.
 Non-vegetarian meals should be avoided etc. The nicest part about this time is the fact that Hindus are supposed to give offerings not only to the ancestors but also to the ones in need.
-Therefore food, dishes, clothes, and grains are donated to the poor too.
+Therefore Indian dishes, food, clothes, and grains are donated to the poor too.
 An important part of the tradition is to feed animals - dogs, crows, and cows in particular!

 7. Awuru Odo Festival in Nigeria

 The Igbo people of Nigeria believe that every two years the deceased return to visit their families and friends.
 The holiday is celebrated for up to six months!
 And the highlight is the reenactment of the spirits visiting their relatives and their agony when leaving.
 Men prepare a theatrical performance while women make sure there is enough food for everyone.
-It usually takes place in April and is definitely a great way to see more of the local culture!
+It usually takes place in April and is definitely a great way to see more of the local Nigerian culture!